MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaProgramControl.md

 In the Azure AD access reviews feature, delete a programControl object.
 This unlinks an access review from a program.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgProgramControl](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgProgramControl?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)